RandomSampleImputer#

 variable.
 It works with both numerical and categorical variables.
 A list of variables

-can be indicated, or the imputer will automatically select all variables in the train
+can be indicated, or the imputer will automatically impute all variables in the dataset.

 Note